 Search & Book

 Given that Norse is a low-cost carrier and these flights are only one-way, there is no minimum stay required to obtain this price.
-The availability to Berlin is from August to December, while the availability to London is from September to January 2025.
+The availability is scattered depending on the destination from August 2024 to January 2025, except for London, where you can find departures until March 2025.

 You can find suitable dates using our calendar above or with the help of Google Flights.
 We recommend booking directly on Norse’s website, but you can find cheaper prices with Momondo, but you will just save around US$10 (~€9).
 However, booking on OTAs has its downsides.